tsch1198/Arduino-RS485-AP/README.md

 Sends your input

 - Current Motor Mode
-Shows if the AG05 is in RPM or Positioning Mode
+Live updated Value for current Motormode

 - The 8 Buttons
-They send the command which is labled on them used for said things
+They send the command which is labeled on them used for said things

 - Clear List (The ninth button)
 Clearing the list

 - Request(1)
-Shows the commands you have send
+Shows the action you have clicked

 - Response(2)
 Shows the Response for your command